 Tesla understands that switching from gas to electric has both advantages and disadvantages.
 One big disadvantage is the wait to recharge the battery.
 No one wants to sit around for 30-45 minutes at the back corner of a gas station waiting for their Tesla to be ready to go, and gaming is an easy way to pass the time.

 Taking advantage of the large infotainment display inside Tesla vehicles makes sense, so fire up a game while you’re bored waiting for juice.
 The company is doing a good job adding fun quirks like karaoke to its vehicles, even if it doesn’t come right out and say it’s to distract owners from charging speeds.

 Plus, video games are fun.
 In 2019, Tesla’s CEO Elon Musk said video games are one of, if not the biggest reason, he got into tech.
 It’s a passion he wants to share with others.

 Stay Busy When Cars Are Autonomous

 Slow charging times aside, the biggest reason Tesla is interested in gaming is to help achieve its overall goal.
 That goal is to have vehicles ultimately drive themselves.
-Then, once they do, cars will need to keep us entertained.
+Then, once they do, cars will need to keep us entertained and deliver a great experience.
 Several factors go into such a feat.
-As a result, Tesla is busy improving its self-driving software, hiring game developers, and developing AI software to reach its goals as fast as it can.
+As a result, Tesla is busy improving its full self-driving software, hiring game developers, and developing AI software to reach its goals as fast as possible.

-In 2020, Tesla made it clear why gaming is important to the company.
+And with a new HD radar system for FSD rumored to arrive in early 2023, gaming could be important to Tesla’s goals.
+In 2020, Tesla clarified why gaming is important to the company.
 CEO Elon Musk said, “Entertainment will be critical when cars drive themselves.”

 What should Tesla do with in-car gaming in an autonomous world?